 Disclosure: We love how our audience helps us grow.
 This post may contain affiliate links.
 Please check our disclosure policy for more information.

 The Village Hotel in Bournemouth is located on Deansleigh Road, just off the main A338 as you head northeast out of the city.
 It’s about 4 miles from Bournemouth Beach, just over a 10-minute drive.
-There are plenty of public bus transport options available as the hotel is located opposite the Royal Bournemouth Hospital.
+Plenty of public bus transport options are available as the hotel is opposite the Royal Bournemouth Hospital.

 An Uber from Bournemouth Beach or the City Centre won’t cost more than £10 one way.